funderburkjim/sanlex-vue/README.md

 If enough people use adaptations of this code and have similar problems, I'll work on finding a more robust solution.

+### Basicv0.4
+This is functionally like Basicv0.3 -- You get to choose a wordlist, and then can get dictionary lookups by clicking on the words in the wordlist.
+The difference is that the wordlists format is different.
+* app_wordlists.js is a simple javascript file defining the array of wordlists.
+Each wordlist in the array is a Javascript object literal `{name:'wordlist name', input:'spelling method', url:'url of wordlist file'}`
+* The wordlists directory contains the files mentioned in the array of wordlists.
+Thus, if app_wordslists.js specifies a wordlist as `{name:'My favorite words',input:'slp1',url:'../wordlists/favwords.txt'}`, then there should be a file 'favwords.txt' in the wordlists directory.
+* The format of a wordlist file currently is:
+  * a file of lines, with one word on each line.
+  * each line can have other information, separated from the word by one or more spaces.
+This extra information is optional; if present it is not currently used by Basicv0.4